 Coverage types we place for Texas contractors

-Core policies contractors ask for most often:
+Core policies contractors ask for most often

-Common add-ons depending on trade and contract:
+Common add-ons depending on trade and contract

-- Ghost Policy (where applicable, and with clear disclosures) →
+- Ghost Policy (where applicable, and with clear disclosures)

-- Contractor Bonds →
+- Contractor Bonds

-- Tools and Equipment (Inland Marine) →
+- Tools and Equipment (Inland Marine)

-- Umbrella / Excess →
+- Umbrella and Excess

-- Builder’s Risk →
+- Builder's Risk

-- Professional Liability (E&O) →
+- Professional Liability (E&O)

-Start with your trade in Texas (quick links)
+Start with your trade in Texas

 Trade-specific guidance usually answers the fastest questions: what you typically need, what affects pricing, and what causes COI rejections.
+These are the most common combinations contractors need for bids, onboarding, and job starts.

 Choose your Texas metro